Tuesday, 17 February 2026

 • DS Audio Optical Cartridges: A different approach, DS Audio produces optical cartridges that can be installed on traditional high-end turntables.
 They use an LED light and a photo-sensor to detect the movements of the stylus, rather than magnets, which they claim reduces noise and improves tracking.

-Given the available technology of arm tracking control from 3d printers and improved speed of processing available in a Pi 5 there could be room for a cheaper all optical turntable.
+Given the available technology of arm tracking control from a 3D printer and improved speed of processing available in a Pi 5 there could be room for a cheaper all optical turntable.
 The development costs and effort would however be substantial.
 Probably stick with the B&O deck for now.

 Down this internet rathole technolgy based search came across this interesting items about dust repelling surfaces research at NASA.